Explicit Formulas and Combinatorial Interpretation of Triangular Arrays: Introduction

-On the other hand, this triangular recurrence relation \eqref{recu} also suggests sequences of steps with weights.
-Thus, the aims of this work is to study such numbers as total weights of certain paths, with initial conditions usually taken as
+We apply this result to the special case of GKP numbers.
+Thus, the aim of this work is to study such numbers as total weights of certain paths, with initial conditions usually taken as

+We remain in the setting where $a_{n,k}=a_0+a_1k+a_2n$ and $b_{n,k}=b_0+b_1k+b_2n$, with $a_{n,k}\neq 0$ and $b_{n,k}\neq 0$.
+In particular, we study the case $\coul{b}=1$, which we denote mostly by $\big(F(n,k)\big)\nkid$.
+In this way, we obtain a unified approach to generalized Stirling numbers (see Hsu and Shiue \cite{hsu1998unified}, Maier \cite{Maier2023}), the $r$-Whitney numbers (see \cite{Mezo2010Bernoulli}), the $r$-Lah numbers (see Ni\'ul and R\'acz \cite{Niul-Racz}) and many others sequences in combinatorics.